TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 1000 script lines PER PIPELINE.
 Yes, and yes, I been to those messy project, and there is no way you can migrate them smoothly :D.

 Maybe this is too long for an introduction but please understand for me.
 This is the first time a write a technical blog.
 He he ^^.

-## Problem To Solve
+## III.
+Problems To Solve

 From the introduction we can list out the problems really common for CI systems:

 - Inconsistent between environment (Local/Other Environment)
 - Hard to maintain when the system grows and having bad engineers doing nonsense spaghetti code
 - Almost impossible to change to other CI platform when the system grew to a certain level

-## Suggestion
+## IV.
+Solution

-So this blog I will present a term for you which will solve all of the problems above
+So this blog I will present a term for you which will solve all of the problems above with **_CI AGNOSTIC_**.

+### 1. What is CI Agnostic?

+CI Agnostic basically embracing the value of Containerization.
+Instead of leaving the CI declaration to CI Platform we do it by declaring the steps it gonna do in a container.

+This will solve -